Habib16051/Student-Study-Portal/README.md

 # Technology We used for this project:

-I. HTML5
+1. HTML5
-II.
-CSS3
+2. CSS3
-III.
-Bootstrap
+3. Bootstrap
-IV.
-Django (One of the python frame work for Backend Development) IV.
-Javascripts (fundamental of js)
+4. Django (One of the python frame work for Backend Development)
+5. Javascripts (fundamental of js)

-IDE: VS Code
+6. IDE: VS Code

 # Initial dashboard before Signup: